CANADIAN STUDENT-ATHLETE ASSOCIATION

 A message from Garrett Holmes, Founder Canadian Student-Athlete Association

 Before I begin, I would first like to say to anyone reading this that I hope that you, your family, and your friends are all safe, and healthy.
-That is the immediate priority.
+That continues to be the priority in 2022.
 Do whatever is necessary to stay safe and healthy.

 I would also like to say that I recognize that there are many more important things in life than athletics.
-Many more urgent priorities in a COVID-19 world.
+Many more urgent priorities in a COVID-19/Omicron world.

-That being said, athletics, and university/college athletics in particular is an important part of many people’s lives and futures as we move to a return to some semblance of “normalcy”, whatever that is in the new reality of COVID-19.
-An important part that has been changed forever.
+That being said, athletics, and university/college athletics in particular is an important part of many people’s lives and futures as we move to a return to some semblance of “normalcy”, whatever that is in the new reality of COVID-19/Omicron.
+An important part that has been changed forever as we have seen from 2020.

-Which is why I am launching the Canadian Student-Athlete Association now, in the midst of this crisis.
+Which is why I launched the Canadian Student-Athlete Association on July 20, 2020, in the midst of this crisis.

 COVID-19 has changed university/college sports in Canada forever.
 Suddenly.
 That is the new reality.

-In this new reality we’ve already seen a first wave of decisions made that are dramatically impacting the lives, careers and futures of student-athletes.
-Unfortunately, as we have also seen, those decisions have been made with little or no input from student-athletes, as existing models/processes/systems simply do not include a mechanism for student-athlete input.
+In this new reality we saw a first wave of decisions made that dramatically impacted the lives, careers and futures of student-athletes.
+Unfortunately, as we also saw, those decisions were made with little or no input from student-athletes, as existing models/processes/systems at the time simply did not include a mechanism for student-athlete input.

 Whether one agrees with the decisions that have already been made, or not, more important decisions are going to be made in the future, and that is why there is a need for the Canadian Student-Athlete Association.
 Student-athletes need a voice at the table - an independent voice - it is time for change.